lucyrubin/plang-snake/README.md

 ### Elm Version:
 We did not use objects to implement the movement of the snake’s body.
 Although the implementation is different, the behavior is the same as the Python version.

+Because Elm is purely functional, we could not create segment objects that have parent and child relationships.
+Pure functions cannot have external effects on anything, and parent/child relationships would violate that rule.

 Within the snake’s model are values for:
 - x and y coordinates of the head
 - count of number of apples eaten